 - SAE J2735 V2X Communications Message Set Dictionary.
-Specifies a message set, and its data frames and data elements, for use by applications that use V2X communications systems. - Connected Transportation Interoperability (CTI) 4501 v01.01 Connected Intersections (CI) Implementation Guide.
-Standardizes the key capabilities and interfaces for a CI, and addresses the ambiguities and gaps identified by early deployers and provide enough guidance to generate messages and develop applications for signalized intersections that are truly interoperable across the United States, especially for automated transportation systems. - Connected Transportation Interoperability (CTI) 4001 v01 Roadside Unit (RSU) Standard.
+Specifies a message set, and its data frames and data elements, for use by applications that use V2X communications systems. - Connected Transportation Interoperability (CTI) 4501 v02 Connected Intersections (CI) Implementation Guide.12 Standardizes the key capabilities and interfaces for a CI, and addresses the ambiguities and gaps identified by early deployers and provide enough guidance to generate messages and develop applications for signalized intersections that are truly interoperable across the United States, especially for automated transportation systems. - Connected Transportation Interoperability (CTI) 4001 v01.01 Roadside Unit (RSU) Standard.
 A non-proprietary, communications-agnostic, industry consensus standard for RSUs, a transportation infrastructure communications device that is a key part of a Cooperative Intelligent Transportation Systems (C-ITS) transportation environment. - Connected Vehicle Pooled Fund Study MAP Guidance.
-Provides guidance on the creation of MAP messages to be used with corresponding SPaT messages for non-automated intersection approach and violation applications. - National Transportation Communications for Intelligent Transportation Systems Protocol (NTCIP) 1202 v03A.
+Provides guidance on the creation of MAP messages to be used with corresponding SPaT messages for non-automated intersection approach and violation applications. - National Transportation Communications for Intelligent Transportation Systems Protocol (NTCIP) 1202 v03B.
 Standardizes data elements for use with Actuated Signal Controller Units, such that a management station may interface with a field device to control and monitor traffic signal controllers and associated detectors.
+This standard is an update to NTCIP 1202 v03A to be compliant with the CTI 4501 v01.01 CI Implementation Guide, however products may not yet be available that can support this standard.

-Additional Resources to Support Connected Intersections Bench Testing and Field Validation
+Additional Resources to Support Connected Intersections Bench Testing and Field Testing

 - Connected Vehicle Pooled Fund Study Cl Test Plan.
 Comprehensive test plan to test for basic RLVW functionality.
 Test activities exclude a limited set of requirements not related to basic RLVW and may not fully test Cls for all OEM applications.
 This document describes Cl test activities completed for Ohio, Georgia, and Utah. - Connected Vehicle Pooled Fund Study CI Detailed Testing Log.
-Describes the validation methodology recommended to test each requirement, together with designated space to enter results and explanation as testing is conducted. - Connected Vehicle Pooled Fund Study Utah Data Collection Plan.
-A brief, informal document used to describe data collection activities to ensure the staff collecting data in the field gather all the needed data and have pre-defined routes of travel and static data collection locations.
+Describes the validation methodology recommended to test each requirement, together with designated space to enter results and explanation as testing is conducted.